klangsentral/doc/slate/source/index.html.md

 Authenticate your account when using the API by including your secret API key in the request.
 Your API keys carry many privileges, so be sure to keep them secret!
 Do not share your secret API keys in publicly accessible areas such GitHub, client-side code, and so forth.
 Authentication to the API is performed via HTTP Basic Auth.
 Provide your API key as the basic auth username value.
 You do not need to provide a password.

-If you need to authenticate via bearer auth (e.g., for a cross-origin request), use: `-H "Authorization: Bearer sk_test_BQokikJOvBiI2HlWgH4olfQ2"` instead of: `-u sk_test_BQokikJOvBiI2HlWgH4olfQ2:`
+If you need to authenticate via bearer auth (e.g., for a cross-origin request), use: `-H "X-KEY: sk_test_BQokikJOvBiI2HlWgH4olfQ2"`

 # {integrationUrl}